javalin/website/pages/docs/docs.md

 )
 ```

+Additional documentation for the plugin can be found [here](/plugins/micrometer).

 ### OpenAPI Plugin

 Javalin has an OpenAPI (Swagger) plugin.
 Full documentation for the plugin can be found [here](/plugins/openapi),